Blue skies arrrgghh!

 Icelandic mountain and blue sky.

 Although the photo doesn’t have a pure blue sky, it does illustrate the main issue for me.
-I don’t like the lack of clouds on a blue sky day.
-If I am sunbathing, then Fine!
+I don’t like the lack of clouds on a blue-sky day.
+If I am sunbathing, then fine!
 Clouds can help a landscape photograph in so many ways.
 The most important are the distribution of light and the demonstration of depth.
-Luckily there is the communication of depth from the grassy foreground and the reflection of the Icelandic mountain.
-Without these, the photo would be a disaster.
+Luckily, there is communication of depth from the grassy foreground and the reflection of the Icelandic mountain.
+Without these, the photo wouldn’t have the same depth.
 However, the blue sky does help to convey the coldness.
-Also the snow caped mountain has a nice contrast against the blue of the East Iceland sky.
+Also, the snowcapped mountain has a nice contrast against the blue of the East Icelandic sky.

 Shadows and Light

 When the sky is filled with clouds, the sun hitting the landscape is affected by the shadows on the clouds.
-This means that different parts of the landscape will have different levels of light and this adds extra textures and more interesting shadows to the land.
+This means that different parts of the landscape will have different levels of light, which adds extra textures and more interesting shadows to the land.

 Sponsored